 2. Number of Processes – A bigger process means more time to resolve deficits so increased cost.

-3. The risk level associated with the scope of services of the organization – Companies involving greater risk has expensive certification.
+3. The risk level associated with the scope of services of the organization – Companies involving greater risk has the expensive certification.

-4. A complex system – A complicated management system calls for greater analytical approach and more time utilization, so it means more cost.
+4. A complex system – A complicated management system calls for a greater analytical approach and more time utilization, so it means more cost.